-Tanker trucks, each with a nominal liquid capacity of 8,700 gallons, deliver solid sodium cyanide briquettes to the Mesquite Mine in 40,000-pound loads.
-After the tanker truck arrives on site, it parks on a concrete offload apron (secondary containment area).
-The Cyanide Mix Tank is filled to approximately three quarters of its capacity with water and adjusted to proper pH using sodium hydroxide (caustic) solution.
-The water in the mix tank is added to the briquettes within the tanker truck.
-The solution is circulated through the mix tank and truck until the concentration of sodium cyanide is approximately 24-30 percent.
-The sodium cyanide solution is then transferred to the Cyanide Distribution Tank for use in the process.
+During the previous ICMC audit cycle and through 2016, the Mesquite Mine received 40,000-pound loads of solid sodium cyanide briquettes delivered in Solid-to-Solution tanker trucks, each with a nominal liquid capacity of 8,700 gallons.
+After the tanker truck arrived on site, it parked on a concrete offload apron (secondary containment area).
+The Cyanide Mix Tank was filled to approximately three quarters of its capacity with water and adjusted to proper pH using sodium hydroxide (caustic) solution.
+The water in the mix tank was added to the briquettes within the tanker truck.
+The solution circulated through the mix tank and truck until the concentration of sodium cyanide reached approximately 24-30 percent.
+The sodium cyanide solution was then transferred to the Cyanide Distribution Tank for use in the process.